-JAIN Deemed-to-be University partners with Royal Challengers Bangalore - Exchange4media
+JAIN deemed-to-be University partners with Royal Challengers Bangalore - Exchange4media

-The partnership will work towards igniting the sportsman spirit of the youth during the next Khelo India University Games to be hosted at JAIN, said Raj Singh, Vice Chancellor of the University

-JAIN (Deemed-to-be University) has partnered with Royal Challengers Bangalore team as their official education partner, 2021 (the 14th version), a 60-match T20 cricket tournament starting on April 9, 2021 and to be played at six venues across India.
+JAIN (Deemed-to-be University) has partnered with Royal Challengers Bangalore team as their official education partner.

 Read more news about (internet advertising India, internet advertising, advertising India, digital advertising India, media advertising India)For more updates, be socially connected with us on